 A high school diploma or its equivalent is the minimum qualification required to be a CNA.
 To be certified, you also have to complete an education program approved by the state.

-CNA training programs are usually available at community colleges, high schools, hospitals, and vocational schools.
+CNA classes are usually available at community colleges, high schools, hospitals, and vocational schools.
 You can complete the training in just three weeks.

 The training program will teach you many of the basic skills required for a nurse.
 For example, you will learn how to check the vital signs of patients and administer CPR.
 You will also learn to move patients safely, care for their personal hygiene, and ensure their safety.
 Working as a CNA is a highly rewarding job.